Pranso141/VLSI-8-Bit-ALU/README.md

 - Subtraction is implemented using **2's complement addition** (`in1 + (~in2) + 1`)
 - Flag outputs (Zero, Negative, Overflow, Carry) are planned for the top-level ALU
+- Must Specify the direction of the shift (1 for right shift and 0 for left shift)

 ---